People warned of flood risk as Storm Claudia sweeps over Ireland

 These counties are Cork, Kerry, Limerick, Tipperary, Waterford, Carlow, Kildare, Kilkenny, Louth and Meath.

-Weather forecaster Met Eireann said that “significant” flooding and hazardous travelling conditions were possible.
+Weather forecaster Met Eireann said “significant” flooding and hazardous travelling conditions were possible.

-On Friday it would be windy nationwide with widespread rain across Munster and Leinster.
+On Friday it was windy nationwide with widespread rain across Munster and Leinster.

-It would be much drier across Ulster and Connacht, but a yellow-level rain warning was in place from midnight until noon on Saturday for counties Armagh and Down.
+It was much drier across Ulster and Connacht, but a yellow-level rain warning was in place from midnight until noon on Saturday for counties Armagh and Down.

 Keith Leonard, national director for Fire and Emergency Management, said local authorities had been preparing since Thursday for heavy rainfall.